Let Me Stim, Let Me Stim, Let Me Stim

 One thing we’ll be seeing in our house as my son adjusts to an atypical schedule is stimming.
 Lots of stimming.
-Some of Leo’s stimming needs redirecting, but most of it is functional and self-soothing.
-Our friends and family get why Leo stims and what he needs, they have his back; Leo will be fine, we’ll be fine.
+Most of it is functional and self-soothing.
+Our friends and family get why my son stims and what he needs, they have his back; he will be fine, we’ll be fine.
 But if you or your child need stimming functionality backup or want to help understand why stimming doesn’t just matter but can be very necessary, I suggest citing Zoe’s About Stimming, or Julia Bascom’s The Obsessive Joy of Autism.

 Or, you could just sing folks this song, which I came up with in Leo’s honor five years ago.